vad-zuev/ImageDownloader/README.md

 This project aims to give a basic understanding of how downloading/displaying/saving an image works on Android.

-If you have any feedback, suggestions on what should be improved or found a bug - I welcome your pull requests.
+If you have any feedback, suggestions on what should be improved or you just found a bug - I welcome your pull requests.

+Note: all of my code in this project goes [into the public domain](http://unlicense.org/).
+As for the used libraries, their corresponding licenses apply.
+Refer to the Licence document for more information.